nobl/ioBroker.senec/README.md

 - Added support for AMPACE battery module data (cell temperatures, alarm/fault/warning states).
 - System details: Battery SOH, inverter state/temperatures, module states, casing temperature, warranty info and more are now polled from the SENEC app API (hourly).
 - Abilities: Installed feature packages (MOBILITY, PEAK_SHAVING, SG_READY, etc.) are queried at startup.
+- Wallbox control (experimental): If your SENEC system has wallboxes, you can control charging current, smart charge, and intercharge via `control.Wallbox` datapoints.
+Enable in adapter settings.
+Please report your experience to the developer.
 - API paths updated to June 2026 format for future compatibility.

 ### 2.5.5 (2026-07-06)